felixlu/awesome-stars/topics.md

 - [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - Persistent Context Across Sessions for Every Agent –  Captures everything your agent does during sessions, compresses it with AI, and injects relevant context back into future sessions.
 Works with Cla
 - [bubbuild/bub](https://github.com/bubbuild/bub) - Bub it.
 Build it.
 A hook-first runtime for agents that live alongside people.
 - [hosenur/portal](https://github.com/hosenur/portal) - Mobile first batteries included web ui for sst/opencode.
 Git integration, in browser terminal, isolated workspaces.
 - [D4Vinci/Scrapling](https://github.com/D4Vinci/Scrapling) - 🕷️ An adaptive Web Scraping framework that handles everything from a single request to a full-scale crawl!
-Don't be shy, join here: https://discord.gg/EMgGbDceNQ
+Don't be shy, join here: https://discord.gg/EMgGbDceNQ and follow here for daily tips and tri
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [tradecatlabs/tradecat-public](https://github.com/tradecatlabs/tradecat-public) - 交易猫数据系统
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - The AI that really does things.
 Any OS.
 Any Platform.
 The lobster way. 🦞